nikitavoloboev/data/minimalism/minimalism.md

 I try to focus on one task a time.
 Finished the task?
 Do the next one in the queue.
 Task too difficult?
 [Slice it and break it down to smaller tasks I can work on](../research/solving-problems.md).
 One by one.
 No extra thinking of whether I am doing the right thing right now or whether I should be focusing my time on something else.
 Full focus on the task at hand until it is done.

-I practice this art of minimising and focusing on what's important to me & removing everything that is not every single day.
+I practice this art of minimizing and focusing on what's important to me & removing everything that is not every single day.

 ## Possessions
 I have a private Trello board where I list things I own in my life.
 I mark items that I no longer need with `Sell` tag as well as items I need to upgrade with `Upgrade`.
 I try to make sure that the items I do own fit into one backpack so I can move to any place in the world with no effort.